ambitionpratik/Design-Patterns/Creational/README.md

 A GUI toolkit supports different operating systems.
 Each OS has its own versions of buttons and scrollbars.
 The abstract factory ensures you create compatible sets (e.g., WinButton + WinScrollbar or MacButton + MacScrollbar).

 # Builder
+The Builder Design Pattern is a creational design pattern that separates the construction of a complex object from its representation so that the same construction process can create different representations.

+**When to Use Builder Pattern:**
+- When the creation of an object involves many steps or configurations.
+- When you want to construct different representations of the same type of object.
+- When constructors with many parameters become hard to manage (especially optional ones).

+**Participants in the Builder Pattern:**
+- Product: The complex object under construction.
+- Builder: Abstract interface to define steps for building the product.
+- ConcreteBuilder: Implements the builder interface and provides specific parts of the product.
+- Director: Controls the building process using a builder.
+- Client: Uses the director and builder to create the product.

+**Advantages of Builder Pattern:**
+- Better control over the construction process.
+- Supports different representations of an object.
+- Avoids telescoping constructor anti-pattern.
+- Encapsulates the building logic in separate builder classes.

 # Prototype